OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/pci_passthrough.rst

           00:1f.3 8086:9c22:0c05 8 Series SMBus Controller
           02:00.0 8086:08b1:0280 Wireless 7260

-- **VM**: The VM ID using that specific device.
+- ``VM`` - The VM ID using that specific device.
 Empty if no VMs are using that device.
-- **ADDR**: PCI Address.
+- ``ADDR`` - PCI Address.
-- **TYPE**: Values describing the device.
+- ``TYPE`` - Values describing the device.
 These are VENDOR:DEVICE:CLASS.
 These values are used when selecting a PCI device do to passthrough.
-- **NAME**: Name of the PCI device.
+- ``NAME`` - Name of the PCI device.

 To make use of one of the PCI devices in a VM a new option can be added selecting which device to use.
 For example this will ask for a ``Haswell-ULT HD Audio Controller``:

 .. code::

     PCI = [
       VENDOR = "8086",
       DEVICE = "0a0c",
-        CLASS  = "0403"
+      CLASS  = "0403" ]
-    ]

 The device can be also specified without all the type values.
-For example, to get any PCI Express Root Ports this can be added to a VM tmplate:
+For example, to get any *PCI Express Root Ports* this can be added to a VM tmplate:

 .. code::

     PCI = [
-        CLASS = "0604"
+      CLASS = "0604" ]
-    ]

 More than one ``PCI`` options can be added to attach more than one PCI device to the VM.